cgwhouse/bootstrap/README.md

 5. Get IP via `ip addr`
 6. ssh via other machine

-Follow the Installation Guide:
+### Installation Guide

-1. When partitioning the disks, use suggested layout on Arch wiki, but use Gentoo wiki for fdisk step-by-step, otherwise cfdisk
+Follow the Installation Guide on the wiki.

-2. After creating all filesystems and activating swap, temporarily mount root to create btrfs subvolumes:
+1. After creating all filesystems and activating swap, temporarily mount root to create btrfs subvolumes:

    ```bash